Jelly Belly founder to give away candy factory as part of 'gold ticket' treasure hunt

 Klein, who no longer owns Jelly Belly, tells ABC7 News he is giving away one of "Candyman Kitchens" in Florida.

-"The world needs this right now, we have received thousands of comments from people who say this has come as such a perfect time," said Klein about the treasure hunt.
+"The world needs this right now, we have received thousands of comments from people who say this has come at such a perfect time," said Klein about the treasure hunt.

 The contest is not free.
 Those who wish to participate will need pay about $50 to receive their state's riddle.
 There's also a gold ticket Facebook group.